 - Remove from oven, and dust with confectioners sugar.
 Serve immediately with vanilla bean ice cream.

 - Butter each ramekin and coat with sugar.

 - Before folding in the egg whites, split the vanilla bean souffle mixture into two bowls.
-Fold 2 oz of melted and cooled dark chocolate into one bowl.
+Vigorously whisk 2 oz of melted and cooled dark chocolate plus 1 heaping teaspoon cocoa powder (preferable dark) into one bowl.
 Fold half the beaten egg whites into each bowl.
-In each ramekin, pour equal amounts of the vanilla bean souffle batter and chocolate batter until you reach ¼ inch from the top.
+In each buttered and sugared ramekin, pour equal amounts of the vanilla bean souffle batter and chocolate batter until you reach ¼ inch from the top.
 Carefully marble the two batters together using a skewer.
 Bake at 375 F for 16-20 minutes.